ben-rogerson/twin.examples/component-library-styled-components/README.md

-# Component library with styled components
+# Component library with styled-components

 This setup demonstrates a React app using a typescript component library.